Mirzamohammad22/shopping-cart-api/README.md

 The app contains a Makefile which contains some useful commands:

 - `make start_app` - Start docker containers using docker compose
-- `make stop_app` - Stop docker containers using docker compose
+- `make stop_app` - Stop and remove docker containers using docker compose
 - `make watch_logs` - Follow the logs of the application container
 - `make seed_db` - Seed the database with initial dummy data
 - `make lint` - Run the code quality/linting tools on the application codebase